Gilded Age: Scandals and corruption

 Political corruption was rampant, as business leaders spent significant amounts of money ensuring that government did not regulate the activities of big business—and they more often than not got what they wanted.
 Such corruption was so commonplace that in 1868 the New York state legislature legalized such bribery.
-Historian Howard Zinn argues that the U.S. government was acting exactly as Karl Marx described capitalist states: "pretending neutrality to maintain order, but serving the interests of the rich".
+Historian Howard Zinn argues that the U.S. government was acting exactly as Karl Marx describes capitalist states: "pretending neutrality to maintain order, but serving the interests of the rich".
 Historian Mark Wahlgren Summers calls it, "The Era of Good Stealings", a play on the Era of Good Feelings, noting how machine politicians used "padded expenses, lucrative contracts, outright embezzlements, and illegal bond issues."
 He concludes:

 Corruption gave the age a distinctive flavor.
 It marred the planning and development of the cities, infected lobbyists dealings, and disgraced even the cleanest of the Reconstructed states.
 For many reasons, however, its effect on policy was less overwhelming than once imagined.
 Corruption influenced a few substantive decisions; it rarely determined one.

 Numerous swindlers were active, especially before the Panic of 1873 exposed the falsifications and caused a wave of bankruptcies.
 Former President Ulysses S. Grant was the most famous victim of scoundrels and con-men, of whom he most trusted Ferdinand Ward.
 Grant was cheated out of all his money, although some genuine friends bought Grant's personal assets and allowed him to keep their use.

-Interpreting the phenomena, historian Allan Nevins deplored "The Moral Collapse in Government and Business: 1865–1873."
-He argued that at war's end society showed confusion and unsettlement as well as a hurried aggressive growth on the other.
+Interpreting the phenomena, historian Allan Nevins deplores "The Moral Collapse in Government and Business: 1865–1873."
+He argues that at war's end society showed confusion and unsettlement as well as a hurried aggressive growth on the other.
 They:

 united to give birth to an alarming public and private corruption.
 Obviously much of the shocking improbity was due to the heavy war-time expenditures....
 Speculators and jobbers waxed fat on government money, the collection of federal revenues offered large opportunities for graft....
 Under the stimulus of greenback inflation, business ran into excesses and lost sight of elementary canons of prudence.
 Meanwhile, it became clear that thievery had found a better opportunity to grow because the conscience of the nation aroused against slavery, had neglected what seemed minor evils.....
 The thousands who had rushed into speculations which they had no moral right to risk, the pushing, hardened men brought to the front by the turmoil, observed a coarser, lower standard of conduct....
 Much of the trouble lay in the immense growth of national wealth unaccompanied by any corresponding growth in civic responsibility.